Sanchez9aa/ApiRestCountries/README.md

 <h1>API REST COUNTRY<h1>

-This project is taken as an advanced project of Frontend Master io.
+This project is taken as an advanced project of Frontend Mentor io.
 It is a country search engine connected to the api of apirestcountry v2.

 You can search each country by its name and filter them by region.